Welcome to Yeadon Sailing Club

 - All members must bring their own tools and equipment.

-- Social distancing rules apply and if it is too busy to maintain the 2 meter rule then you should leave.
+- Social distancing rules apply and if it is too busy to maintain the 2 meter rule (1m with a mask) then you should leave.

 - If the car park is too busy to park without leaving appropriate space then please leave it until a less busy time.